Write and record the development of technology with deep insight

 2.Geometric Errors of Cutting Tools

-During the cutting process, wear inevitably occurs on any cutting tool, leading to changes in the dimensions and shapes of workpieces.
-The impact of cutting tool geometric errors on machining errors varies with the type of tool: for fixed-size tools, manufacturing errors directly affect the machining accuracy of workpieces; whereas for general tools (such as turning tools), manufacturing errors do not directly affect machining errors.
+During cutting, wear occurs on cutting tools, altering the dimensions and shapes of workpieces.
+The impact of tool geometric errors on machining accuracy depends on the tool type: for fixed-size tools, manufacturing errors directly affect machining accuracy; for general tools (e.g., turning tools), they do not have a direct impact.

 3.Geometric Errors of Fixtures